d-lowl/echo_ramen/itch-io-description.md

 ## Game Description
 A cyberpunk-themed cooking game where players balance ingredients to create the perfect ramen bowl based on customer requests in a neon-lit future.

 In EchoRamen, you run a futuristic ramen shop in a sprawling cyberpunk metropolis.
-Use your high-tech fridge to select and combine ingredients strategically, balancing three key attributes (Richness vs. Lightness, Spiciness vs. Mildness, and Sweetness vs. Savoryness) to match customer preferences.
+Use your high-tech fridge to select and combine ingredients strategically, balancing three key attributes (Richness, Spiciness, and Sweetness) to match customer preferences.
 Manage your ingredient inventory and master the art of balancing flavors as you serve the denizens of this neon-lit world.

 ## How to Play
 - Select ingredients from your high-tech fridge